 We are pleased to offer full online access to The Mercury News.
-Enjoy free access from inside the library on library-provided computers, as well as the Library’s Wi-Fi.
+Enjoy free access from inside the library on library-provided computers, as well as the library’s Wi-Fi, using the "In-Library Access" link provided.
 In addition, we offer 24-hour or 72-hour remote access.

-For remote “home” access, visit this link and log in with your library card number and PIN.
+For remote “home” access, use the "At-Home Access" link provided and log in with your library card number and PIN.
 You will be taken to a Welcome page where you can choose between two options for remote access:

 - Anonymous Access: Works for 24 hours.
 After that time, you will need to revisit the Library’s subscription link to gain another 24-hour session.